JeschkeLab/DeerLab/docsrc/source/api/dipolarkernel.rst

 .. code-block:: matlab

     K = dipolarkernel(r,t,'Property1',Value1,'Property2',Value2,...)
+    K = dipolarkernel(r,t,lambda,'Property1',Value1,'Property2',Value2,...)
     K = dipolarkernel(r,t,lambda,B,'Property1',Value1,'Property2',Value2,...)

-ExcitationBandwidth
-    Excitation bandwith of the pulses in **MHz**.
+- ``'ExcitationBandwidth'`` - Excitation bandwith of the pulses in **MHz**.
     If specified, its value is used in the compensation of limited excitation bandwidth of the experimental pulses.
 If not specified infinite excitation bandwidth is assumed.
-The compensation for a given excitation bandwidth :math:`\Delta\omega` is taken into account by the approximation [1]_
+The compensation for a given excitation bandwidth :math:`\Delta\omega` is taken into account by the approximation

     .. math:: K(t,r,\Delta\omega)  = exp\left(-\frac{\omega_{dd}^2}{\Delta\omega^2}\right)K(t,r)